blowdart/idunno.Bluesky/docs/docs/timeline.md

 }
 ```

+> [!TIP]
-Some feeds, like the Discover feed use a specialized cursor, rather than the more typical timestamp.
-This can grow with each page, to the point when it is too large to send back to the server, hence the code above, taken from the The [Feed sample](https://github.com/blowdart/idunno.Bluesky/tree/main/samples/Samples.Feed) limiting the do while loop not just until data runs out but also to a maximum number of pages.
+> Some feeds, like the Discover feed use a specialized cursor, rather than the more typical timestamp.
+> This can grow with each page, to the point when it is too large to send back to the server, hence the code above,
+> taken from the The [Feed sample](https://github.com/blowdart/idunno.Bluesky/tree/main/samples/Samples.Feed) limiting the do while loop not just until
+> data runs out but also to a maximum number of pages.

 ## <a name="searching">Searching</a>